cedoula/surfs_up/README.md

 # surfs_up

 ## Project Overview
-Analyze the temperature trends for the months of June and December in Oahu, in order  to evaluate the year-round sustainability of a surf and ice cream shop business.
+Analyze the temperature trends for the months of June and December in Oahu, in order  to evaluate the year-round sustainability of a surf and ice cream shop business.<br/>
 We used Python, Pandas, SQLite and SQLAlchemy for this analysis.

 ## Resources
 - Data Sources: [hawaii.sqlite](https://github.com/cedoula/surfs_up/blob/master/hawaii.sqlite)